muratk5n/thirdwave/en/README.md

 The nepotism charge is warranted; the familial relation puts you further ahead among advisers, they're supposed to be equals but the relative becomes more equal among equals.
-I dont think that's good.
+Not useful IMO.

 ---